Sunday 2 November 2008

 At the same time I cut the wires for the audible alert, which constantly beeps at you when the key is in the ignition barrel and a door has been left open...
 Peace at last!!!

-Ramus had turned up now and checked the AMP settings for me, which were fine.
-So I then asked him to help with the brakes.
+.
 They had started to squeak since I had them changed.
 For some reason Joe had forgot the passenger side anti squeal pad.
 Copper Grease later and hopefully the problem will go away.